 Bank of America Corp.
-(BAC), the second- largest U.S. lender, named four new directors including former Deloitte LLP Chairman Sharon Allen to replace board members who will reach or exceed retirement age by next year.
+(BAC:US), the second- largest U.S. lender, named four new directors including former Deloitte LLP Chairman Sharon Allen to replace board members who will reach or exceed retirement age by next year.

 BAE Systems Inc. Chief Executive Officer Linda Hudson, 62, Jack Bovender, 67, who led HCA Inc., and R. David Yost, 65, who was CEO of AmerisourceBergen Corp.
-(ABC), are also joining the board immediately, the Charlotte, North Carolina-based bank said today in a statement.
+(ABC:US), are also joining the board immediately, the Charlotte, North Carolina-based bank said today in a statement.
 The appointments of Allen and Hudson double the number of women on the panel.